-- The initial franchise fee is $15,000 for your second and any subsequent Restaurant.
+- The initial franchise fee is reduced to $15,000 for your second and any subsequent Restaurant.

 - Your costs for leasehold improvements will depend on many varying factors such as the type of location (e.g. strip center, mall food court, airport, military base, free standing), the size and condition of the premises of your Restaurant, and other local factors, including labor and material costs.

 - You must purchase or lease certain items of equipment; including, but not limited to, signs, display cases, fryers, grills, air conditioning and exhaust units, sinks, coolers, freezers, office equipment shelving, counters, banners, awnings, product photos, and pictures.

 - You also will be responsible for shipping and handling costs, which are included in the estimate.

 4. POS System: $5,150 to $13,220

 - The estimate is dependent on how many terminals and kitchen displays your Restaurant may require.
 Currently, most franchisees use two POS systems.

 5. Signage: $5,000 to $16,000

 - You must purchase approved signage for the Restaurant from one of the company’s approved suppliers.

 7. Travel and Living Expenses Associated With Initial Training: $4,000 to $6,000

 - The company provides instructors and instructional materials for the initial training in Columbus, Ohio, but you will need to arrange for transportation, lodging, and any wages for the attendees.

 - At least two persons must attend the training program, and the cost will depend on the distance the attendees must travel and the type of accommodations chosen.

 8. Insurance: $3,500 to $10,000

 - You must obtain commercial general liability insurance, property casualty insurance, workers’ compensation, and employer’s liability insurance, as outlined in Item 8, and any other coverage that your landlord requires.